An Introduction to the Geography of Nigeria

 Nigeria and Desertification

-Once you have found a news article on a topic that interests you, read through it carefully and write a one paragraph summary about the key points raised in the article to put in your journal.
+Once you have found a news article on a topic that interests you, read through it carefully and write a one paragraph summary about the key points raised in the article.

 Go on to Activity Two or select from one of the other activities in this module